lostrhythm/note_s2/note_WordSenseDisambiguation.md

     # https://blog.csdn.net/u013378306/article/details/64441250?locationNum=7&fps=1

+fastText + RNN
     # https://www.jiqizhixin.com/articles/2018-07-05-20
     generate training set - manually label small part, then use semi-supervised approach to enlarge the set
         cooccurance of words to label the sentence

     fastText - classifies the context to tell if the context in which the target term has the target meaning RNN - fix the imbalance problem